T-Draco/visualize-pairwise-seq-protein-seed/README.rst

 This module utilizes biopython.
 This module is intended for the visualization of pairwise sequence alignments of Pfam SEED alignments.
 This module was made for non-profit reasons.
-Edits to this repository are highly encouraged because I am a novice programmer.
+Edits to this repository are highly encouraged because I am a novice program writer.

 The Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.